jeremygray/pyfilesec/README.txt

 Debian squeeze, and Ubuntu 12.04).
 Most tests pass on **Windows** 7 (except filenames with unicode, and file permissions).
 Tested using 9 versions of OpenSSL, including a compiled development release.
-Python 3.x support looks easy (``2to3`` passes now).

 Milestones:

-- 0.2.0  Documentation, command-line support.
-Move to beta status.
+- 0.2  Documentation, move to beta status
+- 0.3  Python 3 (looks easy, ``2to3`` passes now)
+- 0.4  Windows file-permissions
-- 0.3.0  Windows file-permissions, Python 3, and alternative encryption backend
+- 0.5  An alternative encryption backend
+- 1.0  Move out of beta status

 Contributors
 -------------